Thursday, April 10, 2025

 José D. Najar is an Assistant Professor of History at Southern Illinois University Carbondale.
 He is a historian of nineteenth and twentieth-century Brazil and Latin America.
 His work focuses on whiteness and non-European diasporas in the Americas, gender inequality, imperialism, anti-colonial resistance, and transnationalism and transimperialism as historical methods.

-In his forthcoming book, Transimperial Anxieties: The Making and Unmaking of Arab Ottomans in São Paulo, Brazil, 1850–1940 (Nebraska University Press, 2023), Dr. Najar re-examines the myth of exceptional social mobility and other national and imperial narratives through the analysis of overlapping trans-imperial discourses of white privilege and gender inequality encapsulated in islamophobia and antisemitism.
+In his recent book, Transimperial Anxieties: The Making and Unmaking of Arab Ottomans in São Paulo, Brazil, 1850–1940 (Nebraska University Press, 2023), Dr. Najar re-examines the myth of exceptional social mobility and other national and imperial narratives through the analysis of overlapping trans-imperial discourses of white privilege and gender inequality encapsulated in islamophobia and antisemitism.

 Rachel Silvey is Richard Charles Lee Director of the Asian Institute and Professor in the Department of Geography and Planning at the University of Toronto.
 Her research focuses on migration, gender, social networks, and economic development in Indonesia; immigration and employment among Southeast Asian-Americans; migration and marginalization in Bangladesh and Indonesia; and religion, rights and Indonesian migrant women workers in Saudi Arabia.